Axe and Grind: Production

 The episode was directed by Giancarlo Esposito, who plays Gus Fring, marking his television directorial debut.
-He is the second Better Call Saul cast member to direct an episode of the series after Rhea Seehorn (who plays Kim Wexler) directed the sixth season episode, "Hit and Run".
+He is the second Better Call Saul cast member to direct an episode of the series after Rhea Seehorn (who plays Kim Wexler) directed the season's fourth episode, "Hit and Run".
 Unlike "Hit and Run", which prominently featured Seehorn's character, Esposito did not appear in "Axe and Grind".
 The actor said he had sent Vince Gilligan a copy of his second film around the time they were filming "Box Cutter" in Breaking Bad in hopes he could direct, but Gilligan did not have time to review it then.
 Esposito was surprised when Gilligan approached him ten years later to direct this episode.
 He said the producers had chosen him for the episode because it matched his personality.
 The episode also marks the debut of Ariel Levine as a solo writer; she previously co-wrote the Better Call Saul episodes "Something Unforgivable" and "Carrot and Stick".
 Furthermore, "Axe and Grind" featured John Ennis as Lenny, the actor hired to impersonate retired judge Rand Casimiro.
 Ennis was a cast member on the sketch comedy series Mr. Show with Bob and David starring Bob Odenkirk, who plays Jimmy McGill.
 His daughter Jessie Ennis made several appearances on Better Call Saul in the recurring role of Erin Brill, the law firm associate at Davis & Main; they appear together two episodes later.

 As an actor, Esposito had not watched every episode of Breaking Bad or Better Call Saul, nor binged any show on television, because he believed it would affect his performances on screen.
 To direct the episode, however, he broke his "golden rule" by watching Werner Ziegler's death in the Better Call Saul episode "Winner".
 His approach as director was to minimize the dialogue and instead convey the same information visually, especially through facial expressions.
 Esposito explained that Better Call Saul rarely used flashbacks unless they were meaningful, and for this episode, the flashback to Kim's childhood in the opening scene established several elements of her character.
 The triangular earrings her mother stole were worn by Kim throughout the series, which Esposito said Kim used to remind herself of the scam her mother had pulled and that she should not do the same.
 While preparing to shoot the scene, Esposito learned how important the cinematography was to the storytelling on Better Call Saul.
 He originally wanted to film the parking lot sequence as a crane shot that would lift away from and lower back toward the characters as they talked.
 He communicated his idea to cameraman Matt Credle, who told him they would not execute it as it did not fit within the show's established visual language.
 Esposito explained, "I started to learn the visual language that is the show outside of being a viewer, from actually being in action.
 They didn't give me the crane, and I didn't mind.
 I shot it a different way."